MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/enable-app-customization.md

 You can enable this feature by defining the app properties that your customers can customize in the [`configurableProperties` section in the Teams app manifest](/microsoftteams/platform/resources/schema/manifest-schema#configurableproperties), starting with version 1.11.
 That can be done in the [Developer Portal for Teams](https://dev.teams.microsoft.com/home) if you've chosen to use the Developer Portal to edit the manifest of your app.

-### Test your app
+> [!IMPORTANT]

-You can't test this feature during development.
+> You can't test this feature during development.
 App customization isn't supported when sideloading or publishing to an org's app catalog.

 ### User considerations

 Provide guidelines for customers (specifically Teams admins) who want to customize your app.
 For more information, see [customize apps in Teams](/MicrosoftTeams/customize-apps).

-## Hide Teams app from users
+## Block apps by default for users until an admin approves

 To enhance Teams app experience, you can hide an app from users by default until admin allows to unhide the app.
 For example, Contoso Electronics has created a help desk app for Teams.
 To enable appropriate functioning of the app, Contoso Electronics’ wants the customers to first set up specific properties of the app.
 The app is hidden by default and is available to users only after the admin allows it.

-> [!NOTE]
-> The Teams store has evolved.
-Earlier, updating the LOB apps involved selecting the ellipses on the tile.
-You may now update the LOB apps by logging into the [Teams Admin Centre](https://admin.teams.microsoft.com) with the updated Teams store experience.

 To hide the app, in the app manifest file, set the `defaultBlockUntilAdminAction` property to `true`.
 When the property is set to `true`, in Teams admin center > **Manage apps**, **Blocked by publisher** appears in app's **Status**: